eonist/HybridCamera/README.md

 - Setup errors can be handled from the POV of the initiator
 - Operation errors is handled in the onCapture completion block
 - Callback based (as oppose to delegate based)
-- Easily styleable.
-(The camera view are separate from the UI view)
+- Easily styleable (The camera view is separate from the UI view)
 - Entirely programatic (No storyboard)
 - Thoroughly documented (Artifacts and sideEffects etc)
 - Uses [Linkdin style guide](https://github.com/linkedin/swift-style-guide)

 ### Notes:
-- In order to keep things simple, The UI is CGrect based.
+- In order to keep things simple, The UI is CGRect based.
 Use your own Autolayout distro like SnapKit etc when adding additional UI

 ### Install
 Open the .xcodeproj file and cmd + r